mahwish07/mahwish07/README.md

 - 👯 I’m looking for internships **opportunities on front-end development.**

-- 🤝 I’m looking for help peoples **to spread knowledge across my socials.**
+- 🤝 I’m looking to help peoples **to spread knowledge across my socials.**

 - 📫 How to reach me **mahwish07@gmail.com**